sass/sass/doc-src/SASS_REFERENCE.md

 ### Referencing Parent Selectors: `&`

-In addition to the default behavior of inserting the parent selector as a CSS parent of the current selector
+Sometimes it's useful to use a nested rule's parent selector in other ways than the default.
+For instance, you might want to have special styles for when that selector is hovered over or for when the body element has a certain class.
-(e.g. above, `#main` is the parent of `p`), you can have more fine-grained control over what's done with the parent selector by using the ampersand character `&` in your selectors.
+In these cases, you can explicitly specify where the parent selector should be inserted using the `&` character.

-The ampersand is automatically replaced by the parent selector, instead of having it prepended.
-This allows you to cleanly create pseudo-classes:

-{.sass-ex}
-    a
-      font-weight: bold
-      text-decoration: none
-      &:hover
-        text-decoration: underline
-      &:visited
-        font-weight: normal

-{.scss-ex}
+For example:

     a {
       font-weight: bold;
       text-decoration: none;
       &:hover { text-decoration: underline; }
-      &:visited { font-weight: normal; }
+      body.firefox & { font-weight: normal; }
     }

-Which would become:
+is compiled to:

     a {
       font-weight: bold;
       text-decoration: none; }
       a:hover {
         text-decoration: underline; }
-      a:visited {
+      body.firefox a {
         font-weight: normal; }

-It also allows you to add selectors at the base of the hierarchy, which can be useuful for targeting certain styles to certain browsers:

-{.sass-ex}
-    #main
-      width: 90%
-      #sidebar
-        float: left
-        margin-left: 20%
-        .ie6 &
-          margin-left: 40%

-{.scss-ex}
+`&` will be replaced with the parent selector as it appears in the CSS.
+This means that if you have a deeply nested rule, the parent selector will be fully resolved before the `&` is replaced.
+For example:

     #main {
-      width: 90%;
+      color: black;
-      #sidebar {
+      a {
-        float: left;
-        margin-left: 20%;
+        font-weight: bold;
-        .ie6 & { margin-left: 40% }
+        &:hover { color: red; }
       }
     }

-Which would become:
+is compiled to:

     #main {
-      width: 90%; }
+      color: black; }
-      #main #sidebar {
+      #main a {
-        float: left;
-        margin-left: 20%; }
+        font-weight: bold; }
-        .ie6 #main #sidebar {
+        #main a:hover {
-          margin-left: 40%; }
+          color: red; }

-### Property Namespaces
+### Nested Properties

 CSS has quite a few properties that are in "namespaces;" for instance, `font-family`, `font-size`, and `font-weight` are all in the `font` namespace.
 In CSS, if you want to set a bunch of properties in the same namespace, you have to type it out each time.
-Sass offers a shortcut for this: just write the namespace one, then indent each of the sub-properties within it.
+Sass provides a shortcut for this: just write the namespace one, then nest each of the sub-properties within it.
 For example:

-{.sass-ex}
-    .funky
-      font:
-        family: fantasy
-        size: 30em
-        weight: bold

-{.scss-ex}
     .funky {
       font: {
         family: fantasy;